cosinekitty/astronomy/source/kotlin/doc/search-moon-quarter.md

 To continue iterating through consecutive lunar quarters, call this function once, followed by calls to #NextMoonQuarter as many times as desired.

+See [moonQuartersAfter](moon-quarters-after.md) for convenient iteration of consecutive quarter phases.

 #### Return

 A [MoonQuarterInfo](-moon-quarter-info/index.md) object reporting the next quarter phase and the time it will occur.